Moscow Shorts ISFF is an international short film competition, with monthly live screenings and an annual awards event in Moscow.

 We're glad you're here!
 We can't wait to discover the amazing videos you create and the global community that you build.

 *All films will get privately screened and evaluated by a team of international filmmakers.

 *All selected films will receive official selection laurels.

-*All monthly winners will receive official winner laurels and certificates.
+*All monthly winners will receive official winner laurels.

 Our jury will select the winners of each category:

 Best Music Video